jfrog/tome/docs/overview/quickstart.md

 Now that you've seen the basics, you're ready to explore more:

-* **Deepen your knowledge:** Explore the **[User Guides](../guides/index.md)**, starting with "[Create your first script](../guides/first_script.md)" to learn about subcommands, script migration and managing Tomes.
+* **Deepen your knowledge:** Explore the **[User Guides](../guides/index.md)**, starting with "[Tome Scripts In-Depth](../guides/in_depth.md)" to learn about subcommands, formatting output, script migration and managing Tomes.
 * **API Specifics:** For detailed information on the `@tome_command` decorator, command function signatures, or the `TomeOutput` class, see the [Python Scripting API Reference](../reference/python_api.md).